 Yes.
 Children ages 5 and older can receive a COVID-19 vaccine.

 I’m healthy, why should I bother to get vaccinated?

 While older individuals and those with underlying conditions may be more severely impacted by the virus, there are reports of young and healthy individuals being hospitalized and even dying from it.
 As a result, healthy individuals should be vaccinated when eligible to protect themselves.
 Further, experts are saying we may need 70-90% of the population vaccinated to reach herd (or community) immunity to prevent its spread and to protect those who cannot be vaccinated.
-Further women who are pregnant or breast-feeding should discuss whether to get a COVID-19 vaccine with their health care provider.
-Please see The American College of Obstetricians and Gynecologists’ guidance for pregnant and breast-feeding women here.

 Where can I go to learn more about the COVID-19 vaccines?